-All questions required for Applicants that are currently operating in Covered California.
-Questions 21.4.2.1 and 21.4.2.2 required for Applicants that are not currently operating in Covered California.
+All questions required for new entrant Applicants that are currently operating in Covered California.
+Questions 21.4.2.1 and 21.4.2.2 required for new entrant Applicants that are not currently operating in Covered California.
+All questions should be answered at the product level, not Issuer level.

-Covered California recognizes that providing high-quality, equitable, and affordable care requires a foundation of effective and patient-centered primary care.
-Advanced primary care is patient-centered, accessible, team-based, data driven, supports the integration of behavioral health services, and provides care management for patients with complex conditions.
-Advanced primary care is supported by alternative payment models such as population-based payments and shared savings arrangements.
+Covered California recognizes that providing high-quality, equitable, and affordable care requires a foundation of effective and patient- centered primary care.
+Advanced primary care is patientcentered, accessible, team-based, data driven, supports the integration of behavioral health services, and provides care management for patients with complex conditions.
+Effective primary care is data driven, team-based, and Advanced primary care is supported by alternative payment models such as population-based paymentspayment and shared savings arrangements....
 Applicant shall actively promote the development and use of advanced primary care models that promote access, care coordination, and quality while managing the total cost of care.
 The following questions address Applicant's ability to match at least 95% of enrollees with a primary care clinician and increase the proportion of providers paid under a payment strategy that promotes advanced primary care.

-21.4.2.1 Report the percentage of Covered California Enrollees who either selected or were matched with a primary care clinician in 2021 in Attachment J - QHP IND Run Charts.
+21.4.2.1 Report the percentage of members-Covered California Enrollees in Applicant's Covered California business who either selected or were matched with a primary care clinician in 2021 in Attachment J - QHP IND Run Charts.
 If Applicant had no Covered California business in 2021, report full 2021 book of business excluding Medicare.
-Applicants currently contracted with Covered California must enter the number and percentage of providers paid under each model reported in the Certification Applications for 2016, 2017, 2018, 2019, 2020, 2021, and 2022 as well.
+Applicants Currently currently contracted with Covered CaliforniaApplicant must enter the number and percentage of providers paid under each model reported in the Certification Applications for 2016, 2017, 2018, 2019, 2020, 2021, and 2022 as well.
 Report data by product (HMO, PPO, EPO, Other).